linode/docs/docs/guides/development/python/using-python-lists/index.md

 ## How to Create a List in Python

 Creating a list in Python is as easy as wrapping one or more comma-separated items in square brackets.
-Here is an example:
+Following is an example:

     example_list = ["item_1", "item_2", "item_3"]

-You can see the results with:
+You can see the result using the following command:

     print(example_list)